 Of the various cereal crops 30% of the farmers cultivate acha is the highest compared with other cereal crops grown.
 The analysis showed that 20%, 10%, and 10% cultivate maize, sorghum and millet respectively while 30% cultivate a combination of the various cereal crops.
 The analysis showed that most of the farmers (40%) have been growing acha for over 20 years.
-40% of the farmers grow acha for consumption purposes only, while 15% grow acha for commercial purposes and 45% for consumption and commercial purposes.
+40% of the farmers grow acha for consumption purposes only, while 15% grow acha for commercial purposes.
 This is a clear indication that acha serves as food for consumption majorly and secondarily as a source of income.